Open to the Public

 Protecting this landscape is a collaborative effort.
 A local group, Friends of Haystack, successfully conserved the summit of Haystack in 2012, and the Vermont Housing and Conservation Board has substantially supported the Conservancy's efforts over the years.

 Of the three peaks, Haystack Mountain is perhaps the most distinctive, with its sheer cliffs and dramatic outcrops of slate and quartzite.
 From the modest 1,919-foot summit you can see as far west as Glens Falls, NY, and south beyond the farms of the Mettowee Valley to Mount Equinox in Manchester.

 There is a trail at this preserve to the top of Haystack, and visitors are welcome to explore the woods roads on the property.
-On June 1, 2013 join us for a guided hike and celebration of recent conservation success.

 Please read our Preserve Visitation Guidelines.